John Allan Wyeth (poet): World War I

-Wyeth spent the night of May 26–27, 1918, unable to sleep due to the constant arrival of "jolting troop trains", at Oisemont's "British Detraining Station", which, "choked the yard with soldiers all night long."
-As, "the grey dawn," shivered on Wyeth's, "grimy skin", he took breakfast, with, "cognac and coffee villainously strong."
-Also with the dawn, new orders arrived assigned the 33rd U.S. Division to move ten kilometers north to Huppy.
-As the trains finally stopped arriving in Oisemont, Wyeth strolled down a nearby hillside and tried to sleep, while eyeing, "those frail trees and the town's naïve profile."
+Wyeth spent the night of May 26–27, 1918, unable to sleep due to the constant arrival of "jolting troop trains", at Oisemont's "British Detraining Station", which "choked the yard with soldiers all night long."
+As "the grey dawn," shivered on Wyeth's "grimy skin", he took breakfast, with "cognac and coffee villainously strong."
+Also with the dawn, new orders arrived and assigned the 33rd U.S. Division to move ten kilometers north to Huppy.
+As the trains finally stopped arriving in Oisemont, Wyeth strolled down a nearby hillside and tried to sleep, while eyeing "those frail trees and the town's naïve profile."

 On May 31, 1918, Division HQ was established in Huppy, where the 33rd Division was designated as part of the U.S. Army II Corps and passed under the jurisdiction of the British Fourth Army.
 Lt.
-Wyeth and his fellow Doughboys were stationed in nearby Huppy, when aeroplanes from the Imperial German Flying Corps began one of their nightly bombing raids on nearby Abbeville.
+Wyeth and his fellow Doughboys were stationed in nearby Huppy when aeroplanes from the Imperial German Flying Corps began one of their nightly bombing raids on nearby Abbeville.
 At the time, Abbeville was being evacuated and Wyeth versified his memories of the panic caused by the air raid in the sonnet Huppy.

-In his sonnet Huppy: The Life o' Riley, Wyeth described an incident that allegedly took place sometime between June 1 and 8, 1918.
-While out on a nighttime carouse with his fellow Doughboys, Wyeth and his buddies found a village café and marched inside over the protests of the proprietress, who insisted that her business was closed.
-One of the soldiers replied, "Allez toot sweet," ("toute de suite" means, "Go right away"), "to hell!"
+In his sonnet Huppy: The Life o' Riley, Wyeth described an incident that he claims took place sometime between June 1 and 8, 1918.
+While out on a nighttime carouse with his fellow Doughboys, Wyeth and his buddies found a village café and marched inside despite the protests of the proprietress, who told them that her business was closed.
+One of the soldiers replied, "Allez toot sweet," ("toute de suite", meaning "go right away"), "to hell!"
 One of the soldiers ordered Black & White Scotch whiskey.
 As the proprietress obliged, another Doughboy launched into a rendition of the new song, You're in the Army Now.